Hezkore/openSUSE/after install/README.md

 # After Initial Install

+These are some of the things I think are objectively a good idea to do after installing openSUSE Tumbleweed as a regular desktop user.

 ## Root Password

+If you ever run into issues with some applications not accepting your password (YaST, for example) it's because they are asking for the Root password, which can be skipped during installation.

-If the root password was not set during the install, you can set it now:
+So if the root password was not set during the install, you can set it now:
 ```bash
 sudo passwd root
 ```

 ## Auto Agree With Licenses